initstring/linkedin2username/README.md

 # Progress
 I could use some help fixing the regex - right now, it will pull names of shared connections as well.
 Annoying but still works for my pentesting needs.

-It will create a few files in your local directory:
-- first.last.txt: Usernames like Joe.Schmoe
-- flast.txt:      Usernames like JSchmoe
-- firstl.txt:     Usernames like JoeS
-- rawnames.txt:   Full name like Joe Schmoe

 # Planned Enhancements